Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 What Are Principal Planes

-Horizontal and vertical planes are placed in perpendicular and called principal planes.
+Horizontal and vertical planes are placed perpendicular and called principal planes.

-Apart from horizontal, vertical and profile plane, if any other planes are placed at any other position is called auxiliary plane.
+Apart from the horizontal, vertical, and profile planes, if any other planes are placed at any other position is called the auxiliary plane.

 What Is Dihedral And Trihedral Angle